 Ladder Capital Corp Class A (LADR) - Total Liabilities

-Based on the latest financial reports, Ladder Capital Corp Class A (LADR) has total liabilities worth $3.67 Billion USD as of December 2025.
+Based on the latest financial reports, Ladder Capital Corp Class A (LADR) has total liabilities worth $4.16 Billion USD as of March 2026.
 Total liabilities represent everything the company owes to external parties, combining both current liabilities—like accounts payable, short-term debt, and accrued expenses—and non-current liabilities such as long-term debt, pension obligations, lease liabilities, and deferred tax liabilities.
-Explore LADR cash flow metrics to assess how effectively this company generates cash.

 Ladder Capital Corp Class A - Total Liabilities Trend (2010–2025)

 This chart illustrates how Ladder Capital Corp Class A's total liabilities have evolved over time, based on quarterly financial data.
-Check Ladder Capital Corp Class A liquid asset ratio to evaluate the company's liquid asset resilience ratio.
+See LADR net working capital ratio to evaluate short-term liquidity relative to the company's equity base.

 Ladder Capital Corp Class A Competitors by Total Liabilities